Current Construction Industry Insights in Australia

 You can call Blaze Business & Legal on (07) 3063 3373 or email enquiry@blazebusinessandlegal.com.au.

-A fixed-price Strategy Session with Rachelle and Shannon is the fastest way to translate the issues we are writing about into specific commercial, financial and contractual decisions for your construction business.
+A fixed-price Strategy Session with Rachelle and Shannon turns the issues we write about into specific commercial, financial and contractual decisions for your construction business.
 Sessions are positioned at $550 to $750 plus GST depending on complexity.

 Rachelle Hare, Construction Lawyer, Business Adviser and Commercial Manager, Blaze Business and Legal